When to plant Cabbage in Randolph County, AR

 Randolph County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is March 27 and first fall frost is November 2.

-Randolph County County sits in USDA Zone 7b.
+Randolph County sits in USDA Zone 7b.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Randolph County County's climate?
+Can Cabbage grow in Randolph County's climate?

 Your Randolph County Garden Planner — Free